 We feel this area has been lacking in the client handover process.
 Let’s say you’ve made your fantastic website and taken care of your client the whole way through.
 You hand them the login details and they’re greeted with a foreign logo and a ton of unfamiliar options.
 Suddenly they don’t feel so secure anymore.

-White Label’s purpose is to make your clients feel at home and secure wherever they are on WordPress.
-If you’re selling WordPress sites professionally, then you might consider White Label to rebrand the backend of your client’s site with your own logos to make it more user friendly.
+The purpose of our plugin, White Label, is to make your clients feel at home and secure wherever they are on WordPress.
+If you’re selling WordPress sites professionally, then you might consider White Label to rebrand the backend of your client’s site with your own logos to make it more user-friendly.

 Let’s start by installing White Label.
 You can find it through your WordPress dashboard.
 Just search for “white label” from the Add New plugin screen in the admin area.
 You can also download White Label directly from its listing at WordPress.org.

 After you’ve installed and activated the plugin, you will find a new White Label menu option in the Settings area of the WordPress menu.

-Don’t worry, only site administrators can see it!
-If your clients require the administrator roles then have a look at White Label Pro where you can limit access to specific administrators.
+Only site administrators can see this menu option.
+If your clients require the administrator roles, have a look at White Label Pro where you can limit access to specific administrators.

 White Label Settings